-- Homeless Prevention and Rapid Re-housing Program (HPRP) - Neighborhood Stabilization Program - Family Unification Program - Family Self Sufficiency - Veteran's Assistance and Supportive Housing - United States Environmental Protection Agency Brownfield Assessment - United States Environmental Protection Agency Brownfield Clean Up - United States Environmental Protection Agency Brownfield Revolving Loan Fund - United States Environmental Protection Agency Brownfield Job Training - California State Water Resources Control Board Underground Storage Cleanup - CAL REUSE Cleanup Grant and Loan Program - Social Innovation Fund will be beneficial to all Redevelopment Project Areas as set forth in City Redevelopment Agency Resolution 2004-062 and County Redevelopment Agency Resolution RA-0757, by facilitating the production of affordable housing and providing housing for a homeless population which remains in or frequents the Redevelopment Project Areas and is perceived as a blighting influence by business owners, property owners, workers and residents, and as a result impedes redevelopment of the Project Areas.
+- Homeless Prevention and Rapid Re-housing Program (HPRP) - Neighborhood Stabilization Program - Choice Neighborhood Initiative Program - Family Unification Program - Family Self Sufficiency - Veteran's Assistance and Supportive Housing - United States Environmental Protection Agency Brownfield Assessment - United States Environmental Protection Agency Brownfield Clean Up - United States Environmental Protection Agency Brownfield Revolving Loan Fund - United States Environmental Protection Agency Brownfield Job Training - California State Water Resources Control Board Underground Storage Cleanup - CAL REUSE Cleanup Grant and Loan Program - Social Innovation Fund as set out in the budget, will not cause or exacerbate racial, ethnic or economic segregation and will be beneficial to all Redevelopment Project Areas as set forth in City Redevelopment Agency Resolution 2004-062 and County Redevelopment Agency Resolution RA-0757, by facilitating the production of affordable housing and providing housing for a homeless population which remains in or frequents the Redevelopment Project Areas and is perceived as a blighting influence by business owners, property owners, workers and residents, and as a result impedes redevelopment of the Project Areas.

 Section 18.
-The proposed expenditure of tax increment housing funds for activities serving the homeless, including providing subsidies to, or for the benefit of, extremely low income households through either site specific rental assistance or tenant based rental assistance, as set out in the budget, will not cause or exacerbate racial, ethnic or economic segregation and
+The proposed expenditure of tax increment housing funds for activities serving the homeless, including providing subsidies to, or for the benefit of, extremely low income households through either site specific rental assistance or tenant based rental assistance,